mdpabel/notes/postgresql.md

 4. MIN(): Finds the minimum value in a column.
 5. MAX(): Finds the maximum value in a column.

+**In SQL, any column in the SELECT clause that is not part of an aggregate function must also be included in the GROUP BY clause.**

 - **Count the Number of Employees in Each Department**

 ```sql